Phat32/Phat32-Channel-Docs/docs/games/Minecraft.rst

 Installed Mods
 --------------

-This is a list of mods I have installed currently in my 1.19.2 MultiMC instance.
+This is a list of mods I have installed currently in my 1.19.2 MultiMC instance. (not listing the dependiences for the mods, they list that themselves)

 BetterF3_
     Colourful and easier to read F3 menu